zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 While this may not be a security requirement, it could be necessary for compliance in some cases.
 For instance, [PCI DSS](https://www.pcisecuritystandards.org/standards/pci-dss/) 4.0.1 Req.
 10.3.2 says *"Audit log files are protected to prevent modifications by individuals"*.
 While this generally means creating controls to provide a sufficient level of security for logs at rest, there is still room for improvement.

-The Wazuh log archive process contains [a simple checksum operation](https://documentation.wazuh.com/current/getting-started/architecture.html#archival-data-storage).
+To provide integrity controls for your archive logs, for instance, Wazuh log archive process contains [a simple checksum operation](https://documentation.wazuh.com/current/getting-started/architecture.html#archival-data-storage).
 This operation generates a `.sum` file that contains a log file's checksum value generated with multiple algorithms along with the previous file's checksum values under the `Chained checksum:` section.

 ```shell
 cat ossec-archive-02.log.sum